Shakespeare in the world

 Celebrating Elizabethan Cooking, with Sam Bilton

 What did people eat in Shakespeare’s England?
-In Much Ado About Cooking, food historian Sam Bilton uncovers the vibrant and surprising world of early modern cuisine, a delicious world shaped by global trade, humoral medicine, and delight in spectacle.
+In Much Ado About Cooking, food historian Sam Bilton uncovers the surprising world of early modern cuisine, a delicious world shaped by global trade, humoral medicine, and delight in spectacle.

 Maggie O’Farrell’s Hamnet on film